Shoushan (Kaohsiung): Geography

+View of Shoushan and the Taiwan Strait from Kaohsiung Lighthouse.

 Shoushan is located in southern Taiwan within the vicinity of Kaohsiung stretching across the Gushan district.
 5.5 Kilometres long from North to South and 2.5 kilometers wide from East to West with and overall landmass of around 485 hectares.
 In terms of height, Shoushan reaches a maximum elevation at around 365 meters from above sea level.
 Stretching from the Zuoying northern district to the southern peak of Sizihwan, Shoushan is the largest and most prominent landmark in Kaohsiung.

 Climate

 The climate of Shoushan belongs in the tropical standard, with an average annual temperature of 25.1 Celsius degrees and the lowest at 19.1 degrees in January and the highest at 29.1 in August.
 The annual rainfall totals up to 1748.6 millimetres, with the major wet season taking place between June and August.

 Geology

 The mountain is made up of coral reefs and limestone, with evidence of the landscape rising above sea level.
 The limestone generally consists of coral, sea algae and shells.
 Due to its rise from sea level, the landscape of the mountain is severely effected by erosion from the sea, resulting in jagged cliffs and caves with stalactites.